reflectoring/reflectoring.github.io/content/blog/2022/2022-05-27-one-stop-guide-mapstruct.md

 }
 ```

-Now when you instantiate the mapper, this gets converted to a `PersonDTO` object.
+Now when we instantiate the mapper, this gets converted to a `PersonDTO` object.

 ```java
 PersonDTO personDto = BasicMapper.INSTANCE.convertCustom(user);